miladd3/vue-simple-password-meter/README.md

 ### Motivation

-Since Every other components and libraries mostly were using [zxcvbn](https://github.com/dropbox/zxcvbn) was 799.5kb minified and 388.3 minified and Gzipped so i decided to make simpler approuch and use regex instead of dictionary for validating
+Since Every other components and libraries mostly were using [zxcvbn](https://github.com/dropbox/zxcvbn) was 799.5kb minified and 388.3 minified and Gzipped so i decided to make simpler approuch and use regex instead of dictionary for validating.

 ### Licence and cast